xavctn/img2table/docs/table-detection-algorithms.md

 ### Text Layout Mask

 The detector first builds a cleaner text mask.
-Graphical lines are removed, noise is filtered, and punctuation is handled separately so it does not distort text-line grouping.
+Noise is filtered, and punctuation is handled separately so it does not distort text-line grouping.

 The cleaned text is processed with adaptive run-length smoothing, following the ARLSA approach from Nikolaou et al., "A segmentation framework for historical machine-printed documents", Image and